yinacobian/cheesecake-phage/README.md

 Open the phage genome file in a text editor (for example Notepad++ https://notepad-plus-plus.org/downloads/ , or notepad)

-Modify the first line to the name you want.
+#### 2.1 Modify the first line to the name you want.
 Do not use special characters (like ampersand, tilde, hashtag, etc..)

 >Phage_Cheesecake

+#### 2.2 Save the text file as .fasta

+PhageCheesecake.fasta

 ### 3. Phage genome annotation